210329-UTA-SH-UiPath/project-pizzabox/README.md

 ## timelines

-+ due on  at 11p Central
++ due on _April 12_  at 11:59p Eastern (CODE FREEZE)
-+ present on  starting at 9.30a Central
++ present on _April 14_ starting at 9.30a Central
 + implement as many requirements as you can (don't push to get all done)
++ expect mvp status for the project:
+  - able to order at least 1 pizza
+  - order should be saved in DB
+  - order should be retrieved back to UI
+  - should implement unit testing

 ## As a Customer